Black people

-Black is a racialized classification of people, usually a political and skin color-based category for specific populations with a mid to dark brown complexion.
-Not all people considered "black" have dark skin; in certain countries, often in socially based systems of racial classification in the Western world, the term "black" is used to describe persons who are perceived as dark-skinned compared to other populations.
-It is most commonly used for people of sub-Saharan African ancestry and the indigenous peoples of Oceania, though it has been applied in many contexts to other groups, and is no indicator of any close ancestral relationship whatsoever.
+Black is a racial classification of people, usually a political and skin color-based category for specific populations with a mid- to dark brown complexion.
+Often in countries with socially based systems of racial classification in the Western world, the term "black" is used to describe persons who are perceived as darker-skinned in contrast to other populations.
+It is most commonly used for people of sub-Saharan African ancestry, Indigenous Australians, Melanesians, and Negritos, though it has been applied in many contexts to other groups, and is no indicator of any close ancestral relationship whatsoever.
+However, not all people considered "black" have dark skin and often additional phenotypical characteristics are relevant, such as certain facial and hair-texture features.
 Indigenous African societies do not use the term black as a racial identity outside of influences brought by Western cultures.
-The term "black" may or may not be capitalized.
-The AP Stylebook changed its guide to capitalize the "b" in black in 2020.
-The ASA Style Guide says that the "b" should not be capitalized.
-Some perceive the term "black" as a derogatory, outdated, reductive or otherwise unrepresentative label, and as a result neither use nor define it, especially in African countries with little to no history of colonial racial segregation.

-Contemporary anthropologists and other scientists, while recognizing the reality of biological variation between different human populations, regard the concept of a unified, distinguishable "Black race" as socially constructed.
+Contemporary anthropologists and other scientists, while recognizing the reality of biological variation between different human populations, regard the concept of a "Black race" as social construct.
 Different societies apply different criteria regarding who is classified "black", and these social constructs have changed over time.
 In a number of countries, societal variables affect classification as much as skin color, and the social criteria for "blackness" vary.
-In the United Kingdom, "black" was historically equivalent with "person of color", a general term for non-European peoples.
-In other regions such as Australasia, settlers applied the term "black" or it was used by local populations with different histories and ancestral backgrounds.
+Some perceive the term 'black' as a derogatory, outdated, reductive or otherwise unrepresentative label, and as a result neither use nor define it, especially in African countries with little to no history of colonial racial segregation.

+In the anglosphere, the term can carry a variety of meanings depending on the country.
+While the term "person of color" is commonly used and accepted in the United States, the near-sounding term "colored person" is considered highly offensive, except in South Africa, where it is a descriptor for a person of mixed race.
+In other regions such as Australia and Melanesia, settlers applied the adjective "black" to the indigenous population.
+It was universally regarded as highly offensive in Australia until the 1960s and 1970s.
+"Black" was generally not used as a noun, but rather as an adjective qualifying some other descriptor (e.g. "black ****").
+As desegregation progressed after the 1967 referendum, some Indigenous Australians adopted the term, following the American fashion, but it remains problematic.

+Several American style guides, including the AP Stylebook, changed their guides to capitalize the 'b' in 'black', following the 2020 murder of George Floyd, an African American.
+The ASA Style Guide says that the 'b' should not be capitalized.